Frankincense: Chemical composition

 Among various plants in the genus Boswellia, only Boswellia sacra, Boswellia serrata and Boswellia papyrifera have been confirmed to contain significant amounts of boswellic acids.

 History

-Frankincense has been traded on the Arabian Peninsula for more than 5,000 years.
-Frankincense was also traded from the Horn of Africa during the Silk Road era.
+Frankincense has been traded on the Somali and Arabian Peninsula for more than 5,000 years.
 Greek historian Herodotus wrote in The History that frankincense was harvested from trees in southern Arabia.
 He reported that the gum was dangerous to harvest because of winged snakes that guard the trees and that the smoke from burning storax would drive the snakes away.
 Pliny the Elder also mentioned frankincense in his Naturalis Historia.

-Frankincense was reintroduced to Western Europe by Frankish Crusaders, and other Western Europeans on their journeys to the Eastern Roman Empire where it was commonly used in church services.
+Frankincense, which was used in the Roman Empire prior to the spread of Christianity, was reintroduced to Western Europe possibly by Frankish Crusaders and other Western Europeans on their journeys to the Eastern Roman Empire, where it was commonly used in church services.
 Although named frankincense, the name refers to the quality of incense brought to Western Europe, not to the Franks themselves.